mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Next public release.
 See [development releases](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases) for more info.
 * only load comment script on comment reply.
 * only load delete saved address script on options page.
+* added option to load 7 days of comments.

 = Earlier versions =